Sacrifices for the Cup: Coffee Statistics

 The survey also found that:

-- Nearly 50 percent half drink at least one cup every day.
+• Nearly 50 percent drink at least one cup every day.

-- Almost 25 percent like the hot drink because it warms their hands.
+• Almost 25 percent like hot drinks because they warm their hands.

 OnTech Operations Inc., a manufacturer of self-heating containers, surveyed 1,015 adults by telephone in January.